Old Testament: Prophets

 Approximately 32 references

-Jewish exile who served in the courts of Babylon and Persia.
-Known for his faithfulness in the lions' den (Daniel 6) and for interpreting dreams.
-His apocalyptic visions (Daniel 7–12) profoundly influenced Jewish and Christian eschatology, including the "Son of Man" imagery (Daniel 7:13-14) that Jesus applied to himself.
+A Jewish exile who rose to serve in the courts of Babylon and Persia, Daniel was distinguished by an unyielding faithfulness—seen above all in the lions' den (Daniel 6)—and by a gift for interpreting dreams.
+His apocalyptic visions (Daniel 7–12) have shaped Jewish and Christian eschatology profoundly, not least the "Son of Man" imagery (Daniel 7:13-14) that Jesus claimed for himself.

 Key references: 1 Chronicles 3:1, Daniel 1:6, Daniel 1:7, Daniel 1:8, Daniel 1:9, Daniel 1:10, Daniel 1:11, Daniel 1:17, Daniel 1:19, Daniel 1:21 (and 18 more)